(For EU/Erasmus Application Process click here)

 After you have chosen your partner institution you will need to make an appointment with your schools exchange coordinator, which for Combined Honours is Colin Bryson (email@example.com).
 You will need to look at the modules which are available to you at your chosen partner institution, and discuss these with the School Exchange Coordinator, to ensure that they meet the requirements of your degree programme, in order that you can transfer your attained credits back to Newcastle.

-The programme does not run on a first come first serve basis.
+The programme does not run on a first come first serve basis though some institutions have limited places.
 All potential participants are reviewed after the submission deadline on the basis of the academic advice given by the School Exchange Co-coordinator (Colin Bryson).
 Don‘t panic!
 This does not mean you need to be averaging a first in your studies; you just need to show that you would be capable of studying abroad without seriously hindering the overall result of your degree.

 For the second part of the application process, you will need to apply to your chosen host institution.
 You will do this with the help of the International Office.
 The International Office will provide you with the necessary application documents, and help you through the process of completing them.
 It is the International Office who will nominate you as an Exchange student to the host institution, and liaise with them with regard to your application.
 You will need to be aware that as part of the application to the host institution you will be asked to provide evidence of the financial support which is available to you, and in some case you will also need to provide health certificates.